Osthanes/saucelabs/README.md

 ### Usage:
-Provide Sauce Labs User Name and Access Key in the text boxes provided and indicate whether Sauce Connect will need to be set up.
-This only applies if the project does not use the npm module `sauce-connect-launcher`.
+Provide Sauce Labs User Name and Access Key in the text boxes provided.

-In order to automatically run tests against the URL generated in the build stage, ensure that tests are configured to pull a URL from environment variables(namely `TEST_URL`).
+In order to automatically run tests against the URL generated in the deploy stage, ensure that tests are configured to pull a URL from environment variables(namely `TEST_URL`).
 Add two environment variables `CF_APP_NAME` with a blank value (delete any pre-filled data) and one with the key `TEST_URL` with no value as before.
 This will the be the URL of the deployed app that the tests will run against.

 Declare the following environment properties for the stage: `HOST` and `PORT`.
 These variables will be set in response to the use of Sauce Connect.
 Ensure that tests are configured to read from these variables and are not hardcoded.